kecau/OurPlaces/README.md

 # OurPlaces

+## Note

+This repository is originated from [luongvuongnguyen/OurPlaces](https://github.com/luongvuongnguyen/OurPlaces).

 OurPlaces is the a cross-cultural crowdsourcing platform where people from different cultures can share their spatial experiences.

 ## Introduction